Theresa Roberts | Safety

 Opening Reception: September 5, 5-7pm

+Theresa Roberts is deeply influenced by the natural world.
+She uses alcohol markers, coloured pencils, graphite pen and oil pastel.
+Roberts' work is very sophisticated, complex, deliberate and honest.
+She chooses to abstract her imagery, and changes her colour palette with the seasons.
 Theresa works in series, depicting other-worldly, abstract interpretations of the natural world, featuring moons, rainbows and other elements.
 Through layering, images are obscured, lost and re-found.
 Her work requires careful consideration and observation from the viewer, who must look closely to learn her art vocabulary.
-Part of Roberts' visual vocabulary is that circles always mean moons and the spectrum of colors she uses in her drawings represent different plants, animals and people.
-Her drawings bend our understanding of time and place as they take place during night and day, throughout many seasons and over the course of many cycles of full moons.
+Each color and shape have specific meanings, symbolizing plants, animals, people and celestial bodies.
+Her drawings bend our understanding of time and place as they take place during night and day, throughout many seasons and over the course of many moon cycles.
+She envisions that her drawings will make people safer and make them want to draw rainbows too.

 It makes you feel good.
 I like drawing, that's good.
 I like to draw rainbows and flowers.
 I think it's important to think about that; flowers and rainbows.
 Going to the garden is kind of nice.
 Flowers make me feel really good, because you can smell them.
 Makes me feel good.
 I like all the flowers.
 Animals are special as well.
 I like what animals do.